 It’s very nice of Fatshark to include these nice “leather like” foam padding.
-But these are giving me some light leak in the centre and just didn’t fit my face well.
+But it gave me light leak in the centre and just didn’t fit my face well.
 Everyone has a different face so it might or might not work for you.

 My solution is to get the Foam pad from NewBeeDrone (buy: http://bit.ly/2IelSpF) and modify it with a pair of scissors.
 It now becomes super comfortable to wear, and there is zero light leak.

 I was asked by multiple people if I was getting a pixelated line at the bottom of the screen.
 I didn’t really noticed at the time.
 But when I went through all my quads, I think I saw what people mean about the pixelated line.